HuwCampbell/grenade/README.md

 Build Instructions
 ------------------
-Grenade is most easily built with the [mafia](https://github.com/ambiata/mafia) script that is located in the repository.
+This version of Grenade is most easily built with the.
 You will also need the `lapack` and `blas` libraries and development tools.
 Once you have all that, Grenade can be build using:

 ```
-./mafia build
+stack build
 ```

 and the tests run using:

 ```
-./mafia test
+stack test
 ```

-Grenade builds with ghc 7.10, 8.0, 8.2 and 8.4.
+This version of Grenade builds with GHC 8.8.

 Thanks
 ------